Solid performer – Joe

 plus the temperature at the HSF’s fan inlet.
 For example, at an ambient temp of 25 C, a C/W of 0.25 with a CPU radiating 50 watts means that CPU temp will increase 50 x 0.25 = 12.5 C over ambient temp, or 37.5 C. The lower the C/W, the better.

-Die Simulator results place the SK6+, with the ultra-noisy Delta 60, in the top rank of heatsinks (Heatsink Ranking).
-Less noisy settings lower performance a bit (as expected), but still very credible cooling.
+Die Simulator results place the SK7, running at 5567 rpm, in the top rank of heatsinks (Heatsink Ranking).

 The difference between aggressive cooling/high noise and “reasonable” cooling and noise is about 9 C over 100 watts.
 For a CPU radiating half that, the difference starts to fade very quickly (note: 38 dBA is the generally accepted noise standard for PCs).

 The C/Ws shown here are at high load for at least 30 minutes – the number of times most users even come close to this loading is minimal.

 The upshot is that for the AVERAGE user who is not pushing the CPU and spends most of the time for surfing and email, a quiet fan, such as the Vantec Stealth, might do the job OK.
 Each user must make a choice, balancing cooling needs vs noise tolerance.

 Thermalright’s SK7 is a fine choice for Socket A cooling.
 Depending on how aggressive your cooling requirements are, noise can range from the sublime to the ridiculous.